 Finally, there’s mixed news coming from the Fraseropolis region’s only other toll bridge.
 [November 29 2012 revision:] At the end of Q2 2012, Golden Ears Bridge revenues appeared to be exceeding beginning-of-year forecasts by a modest 2 per cent, which marks a positive shift from previous years, when revenues failed to meet short-term targets.
 Figures on Wikipedia suggest that the Golden Ears is far from reaching break-even, with tolls paying about 60 per cent of costs in 2012.

 One could hope for a more forthright explanation of the Port Mann tolling projections from either TI Corp or the government, in an era where rising fuel prices, telecommuting, internet shopping and many other factors are affecting driving habits.
-The hypothetical option of pushing tolling rates to the maximum is politically unworkable; south-of-Fraser communities are already unhappy with the prospect of paying tolls.
+The hypothetical option of pushing tolling rates to the maximum is politically unworkable; according to local news media, south-of-Fraser communities are already unhappy with the prospect of paying tolls.

 The issue matters because if toll revenues are steady rather than rising in the first five years of Port Mann operations, B.C. taxpayers could be on the hook for a problem mounting into the hundreds of millions of dollars.